-At home, at work, in all aspects of life, you will face people who see the glass half-empty, the deck stacked against them, the grass always greener in someone else’s yard.
-You would rather not deal with these people.
+At home, at work, in all aspects of life, you will face people who see the glass as half-empty.
+They think the deck is stacked against them and that the grass is always greener in someone else’s yard.
+You would rather not deal with these negative people.
 They stomp on your mojo and bring a productive day to a grinding halt.
-But unfortunately you can’t always duck out on Debbie Downer, especially if she is a customer whose business you value or a longtime friend who has seen you through tough times, pessimistic attitude and all.
+Unfortunately, you can’t always duck out on Debbie Downer, especially if they are a customer whose business you value or a longtime friend who has seen you through tough times, pessimistic attitude and all.
 So what can you do when you feel someone’s negative energy encroaching on your personal space?

 First thing to try: a little humor.
 “Many times, whining is so second-nature people don’t even realize they are being negative until you point it out,” says Jon Gordon, author of The No Complaining Rule.
 Sometimes a lighthearted joke about grouchiness being contagious can bestow the gift of self-awareness upon complainers.

 If humor’s not working, try killing them with kindness.
-Gordon says the best weapon against negativity is your own arsenal of positive vibes.
+Gordon says the best weapon to deal with negative people is your own arsenal of positive vibes.
 “You’re dealing with an energy vampire.
-Negative people can suck the life right out of you.”
-They also suck the cash right out of the economy: The U.S. Bureau of Labor Statistics and Gallup report that workplace negativity costs the nation’s businesses $3 billion a year because of missed deadlines; time lost to complaining or gossiping, tardiness and leaving early; and similar time-wasting or counterproductive actions.
+Negative people can suck the life right out of you,” he says.
+They also suck the cash right out of the economy.
+A 2019 SHRM report found that employee turnover due to toxic workplace cultures cost businesses $223 billion over five years.

 Counter a colleague’s chronic complaints with your own sunny forecasts about your business’s potential.
 Override your spouse’s gloomy outlook with happy chatter about upcoming weekend plans.
 “You don’t have to point out reasons their negativity isn’t warranted,” Gordon says.
 “Simply ignore it by putting on your game face and don’t take it off.”